statOmics/flowFDA/README.md

 vignette("flowFDAProbabilityBinning")

 ### Copyright
-Copyright (C) 2016 Lieven Clement, Olivier Thas, Nico Boon.
+Copyright (C) 2016 Lieven Clement and Olivier Thas.

 ### Licenses
 The flowFDA package as a whole is distributed under